trkk1/class_activity_23/README.md

-Class Activity 24 - define a structure for representing customers.
+Class Activity 23 - 2 alphabetic characters, followed by 4 digits.
+Write a function to validate a customer number.